chrisosaurus/plot/docs/func_call.md

 further evaluation on it's `args`, therefore for either `lambda` or `form` the caller must first evaluate the args before calling `apply`.

+currently internal callers of apply have to cons up the arguments twice

+    cons( proc, cons( args, null ) )

+it may be worthwhile to create an internal apply (that the user land apply is a wrapper of)

+    internal_apply(env, proc, args)

+as this saves at least the outer cons